 Too many Saturdays were spent aimlessly wandering around Costco, filling up my cart with things that I didn’t need.
 I would convince myself that I needed to go to Walmart to save 50 cents on shampoo…only to wind up spending 50 dollars on a cartload of stuff I never intended to buy.

 The easiest solution I saw for how to stop spending money unnecessarily was to stop going into stores.
-I started new weekend hobbies that didn’t include big box stores.
+I started new frugal weekend hobbies that didn’t include big box stores.
 And, guess what?
-I suddenly noticed a swift uptick in my savings.
+I suddenly noticed a swift uptick in my bank account balance.

 #8 Stop Eating Out

 Managing your food expenditures is one of the best tips on spending money wisely.
 So, how do you stop spending so much money on food?
 You limit – or completely eliminate – dining out.

 I know, it sounds harsh.
 Eating out is delicious, it’s social and oh so convenient.
 But it’s also expensive…about 300% more expensive than preparing your own food.
 Ouch!

 In an effort to encourage you to stop spending money on eating out, let’s look at some real numbers.
 Buying a $10 lunch every workday adds up to $50 a week, or $200 in one month.
 That’s equal to $2400 a year.
 And that’s just lunch!

 On the other hand, if you buy food at the grocery store and make your own lunch, your midday meal would only cost about $3.
 (In fact, you could actually spend less than that for the whole day – and you can learn how in my $5 Food Challenge – but let’s go with a $3 lunch for this example).

 Spending just $3 on workday lunches adds up to $15 a week, or $60 a month – for a total cost of $720 a year.
 The difference between eating lunch out and packing your meal for a year is an astounding $1680.